 On the upper level hardwood – Roomba

-Now, I know that a Roomba is a luxury.
+Now, I know that a Roomba is a luxury but is it worth it?
 I also know that our previous Roomba experience was a large dud.
 I could have used the Dirt Devil (which I really have loved, and is still working well) every day to stay on top of it.
 I do not want to vacuum every day but that’s what it takes to keep up to our dog.
 Honestly, I am not over exaggerating.
 She sheds so BAD.
 I had had enough.
 I did not want to spend my time either vacuuming every day or staring at fur tumbleweeds everywhere.

 The Roomba was the answer.
 We bought the 650 model and it was miles ahead of the last one we owned.
 This one doesn’t get plugged up as easily and it can maneuver well over bumps.
 I can block it from places I don’t want it to go and it won’t fall down the stairs.
 It’s been doing so well and running it every day (or every second day even) is so easy.
 It gets the toast crumbs from around the table and it doesn’t need to worry about carpet in the zone we have it running so it’s been great for light duty.
 I love that it goes right under the couch and our bed and we don’t have to deal with dust bunnies.
 My only complaint with the Roomba is that it needs to be detailed quite often because the wheels and the spinning brush get loaded with fur and then they don’t want to spin.
 It also has a small capacity.
 I deal.
 We have had the Roomba for about 6 months or so now and I am very pleased.
 It’s lovely but it’s not feasible to use only this machine for the entire house.

 - Needs upkeep on every second or third use

 - Not feasible to use only this machine for the whole house

 On the carpets – Dyson Ball Animal 2 Upright